Imanisima/kitsunekko-scrapper/README.md

-# kitsunekko-scrapper
-Scraping kitsunekko.net for transcripts
+## Kitsunekko Web Scrubber
+---
+A quick script that searches the webpage for anime transcripts and downloads the zip files.